Battle of Constantine: The siege

 Clauzel occupied the plateau of Mansourah with the Duke of Nemours and the troops of General Trézel; General de Rigny was ordered to seize the hills of Koudiat-Aty, to pacify the marabouts and the cemeteries in front of the Ez-Rabahah gate and to block this gate.
 However, it was impossible for the French army to lead on this point, as the field artillery, was not yet ready.
 Ahmed Bey shut himself up in Constantine and entrusted its defense to his general (khalifa) Ali Ben Aïssa, who has recruited about 1,200 soldiers, all of whom were determined to defend the city from French colonialism.

 The French avant-garde brigade moved to the heights where resistance was successfully defeated.
 The marshal directed artillery fire against the El-Cantara gate.
 On the 22nd, the brigade fought against the Muslims who came out through doors that the French Army could not block.
 The weather continued to be dreadful: the snow was falling in large flakes, the wind was freezing and finally ammunition and food were exhausted.
 On the 23rd, a new attack against the French who were repulsed.
 Two simultaneous attacks on the French, on the night of 23-24, were semi-successful, as many French soldiers were put out of action, either killed, wounded, or captured.

 French Retreat

 On the 24th, Clauzel ordered the retreat.
-This first day was very difficult; the entire garrison and a multitude of cavalry attacked the rear guard fiercely, including Commander Nicolas Changarnier, of the 2nd Light Infantry.
+This first day was very difficult; the entire garrison and a multitude of cavalry fiercely attacked the rear guard, including Commander Nicolas Changarnier of the 2nd Light Infantry.
 Surrounded by enemies, he formed his battalion in a square and, at the moment of a terrible attack, opened a fire of two ranks at close range, which covered three sides of the square with men and horses.

 On the 26th, the French Army camped at Sidi Tamtam.
 On the 27th, it had passed the difficult parade which led to the Ras el Agba pass, and the Muslims abandoned their pursuit.
 On the 28th, she reached Guelma, where it left its patients.
 The losses amounted to 1,000 men for the retreat alone.